strategineer/personal-website/content/blog/2025-08-03/index.md

 # Conclusion

 Even though I'm much more familiar with OSR-style TTRPGs, this oneshot of Sleepaway has convinced me that I've really been missing out and that I should find more opportunities to play more story games.

-As long as I can find people who'll bear with me "dropping the ball" here and there while I get better at this style of play.
+And, that's what I plan on doing!

+Let me know if you've got any story game recommendations for me.

+EDIT: Reworded conclusion to be a little less needlessly self-critical.